Boundary H\"{o}lder Regularity for Elliptic Equations

 For general equations, there is no explicit expression connecting the solutions with the boundary values.
 Nevertheless, the strong maximum principle and the scaling property implies a quantitative decay for the solutions.
 Hence, we can obtain the boundary H\"{o}lder regularity for general equations.
 The following stronger (compared to the (H1) condition) geometric condition will be used to prove boundary H\"{o}lder regularity for general (local) elliptic equations. \begin{condition}[\textbf{H2}] Let $\Omega\subset R^{n}$ be a bounded domain and $x_0\in \partial \Omega$.
 We say that $\Omega$ satisfies the (H2) condition at $x_0$ if there exist a constant $0<\nu<1$, a quasi-geometric sequence $\{r_k\}_{k=0}^{\infty}$ and a sequence $\{y_k\}_{k=0}^{\infty}$ with $y_k\in \partial B(x_0,r_k)$ such that

 \end{condition}

 Before proceeding to present other geometric conditions, we make some remarks.
-Clearly, if $\Omega$ satisfies the exterior cone condition, it satisfies the (H2) condition with $\nu$ depending on the aperture of the cone.
+We say that $\Omega$ satisfies the exterior cone condition at $x_0\in \partial \Omega$ if there exists a finite right circular cone $K$ with vertex $x_0$ such that $\bar{\Omega}\cap \bar{K}=x_0$.
+And, it is well known that the exterior cone condition is sufficient for the boundary H\"{o}lder regularity for the uniformly elliptic equations (see \cite[Problem 2.12]{MR1814364} and \cite{MR0221087}).
+Clearly, a domain satisfying the exterior cone condition at some boundary point satisfies the (H2) condition at the same point with $\tau_1=\tau_2=1/2$ and $\nu$ depending on the aperture of the cone.
 Hence, the (H2) condition is a generalization of the exterior cone condition.

+In addition, a Reifenberg flat domain also satisfies the (H2) condition.
+We introduce the following definition for the Reifenberg flat domain (see \cite[Definition 2.5]{Byun-Wang-2008}). \begin{definition}[\textbf{Reifenberg flat domain}] We say that $\Omega$ satisfies the exterior ($\delta$,R)-Reifenberg ($\delta<1$) flat condition at $x_0\in \partial \Omega$ if for any $0<r<R$, there exists a coordinate system $\{y_1,...,y_n \}$ such that $x_0=0$ in this coordinate system and